proinsias/proinsias.github.io/_posts/2017/2017-03-03-Nix-Ifconfig-find-MAC-address-of-network-interfaces.md

 ---
 layout: single
-title: 'Nix: Find MAC address of network interfaces with ifconfig'
+title: "Nix: Find MAC address of network interfaces with ifconfig"
 excerpt: Grep for the hardware address (HWaddr)
 date: 2017-03-03
 last_modified_at: 2023-04-26 13:22:37